Jefferson County Courts – A Practical Guide to Court Records and Services

 How to Access Civil Records

 The Court of Common Pleas General Division maintains paper and electronic files for all civil actions.
-The online case lookup portal provides docket information, party names, filing dates, and case status.
+The online case lookup portal shows docket information, party names, filing dates, and case status.
 To obtain copies of specific documents:

-- Identify the case number through the online search or by contacting the clerk at (740) 283-8583.
+1. Find the case number through the online search or by contacting the clerk at (740) 283-8583.

 Civil Filing Fees